 Our interventional radiologists use image guidance to perform a list of non-surgical treatments for patients.
 From uterine fibroid embolization and deep vein thrombosis all the way to the most innovative cancer treatments, our specialized radiologists are highly skilled and committed to providing top-level patient care.

 As vascular experts, interventional radiologists treat atherosclerosis, “hardening of the arteries,” throughout the body.
 In some patients, atherosclerosis, specifically in the carotid artery in the neck, can lead to ischemic stroke.
 In addition to diagnosing and treating those at risk for stroke, interventional radiologists use their expertise in imaging, angioplasty and stenting to treat those having an acute stroke.

-Deep Vein Thrombosis (DVT) Deep Vein Thrombosis is a serious medical condition that occurs when a blood clot forms in one or more of the body’s major deep veins (typically in the legs or pelvis), leading to blockage of blood flow.
-The result is significant discomfort and risk of serious health complications, like pulmonary embolism […]
+Deep Vein Thrombosis (DVT) Treatment Deep Vein Thrombosis is a serious medical condition that occurs when a blood clot forms in one or more of the body’s major deep veins (typically in the legs or pelvis), leading to blockage of blood flow.
+The result is significant discomfort and risk of serious health complications, like pulmonary […]

 People with certain diseases or medical conditions sometimes require that tubes be placed into the body so that they can receive medications or nutrients directly into the blood stream or gastrointestinal system, or so blood can be drawn.
 Once, surgery was required to insert these tubes, but today these procedures can be done without surgery by an interventional radiologist.